ravissj4/wardsapp/README.md

 # wards office app
 WARDS NGO provides education to disabled children.
 This is a website, created for digitalizing the official work done.
-This website is created on DJANGO platform with MySQL as the database.
-The development server's link is mentioned below:
+This website is created on DJANGO platform with MySQL as the database